 What topics will be covered?

 Our inaugural festival took place over three days in 2016, with public events as part of the Melbourne Writers Festival on Saturday 27 and Sunday 28 August, and a networking day on Friday 26 August.
 All events covered a range of themes, including feminism, writing and literature; workshops and networking events for feminist writers; and political discussions about feminism, including the challenging questions raised by the concept of intersectionality and feminism’s historic failure to be inclusive of diversity.
-We will continue to pick up on these conversations, in addition to providing more opportunities for networking, collaboration and practical support.
+In 2017 we continued to pick up on these conversations, with discussion panels and workshops in Brisbane, Canberra, Lismore and Melbourne.

 Who is behind the festival?